NVIDIA/aistore/tools/gendocs/README.md

 Structs referenced in `action=[...]` or `model=[...]` annotations are automatically parsed into OpenAPI schemas.
 The generator reads struct fields, JSON tags, and types directly.

-Fields are marked as `required` in the schema unless they are pointers or have `omitempty` in their JSON tag.
+All fields are emitted as `required` unless they carry a `// +gen:optional` trailing comment.

 ## Parameter Definitions